iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 - risk reduction (what prevents incidents, failures, or compliance problems),
 - dependencies (what unlocks other work),
 - and effort (what it costs in time and capacity, based on team estimates).

+**Example (Step 4 ordering decision)**
+Because the dashboard display depends on having a reliable status source, we order work so dependencies are delivered first:

+1) **Story B (fetch/store status)** because it enables the data source that everything else depends on.
+2) **Task F (security controls)** because we cannot ship vendor integration without secure credential handling and least-privilege access.
+3) **Task E (logs/metrics)** because we need observability to validate reliability and operate safely.
+4) **Story A (show status on dashboard)** because it is the user-visible outcome once the status source exists.
+5) **Story C (fallback/stale warning)** because it prevents incorrect agent guidance during vendor outages.
+6) **Task D (rate limiting/caching)** if load testing indicates risk; otherwise it can be incremental.

 If two items compete, the Product Owner makes the scope trade-off and records the decision.